Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Attack Mitigation: A Minimax Game

 \subsection{Payoff Matrix}

-The payoff of the attacker is equal to the difference between the maximal flow on the traffic lane, denoted by $\theta_i$, and the actual traffic flow on that lane, denoted by $f_i$.
+The payoff of the attacker can be determined based on the type of the data corruption attack and the caused impact.
+In the case of coordinated Sybil attacks, the payoff of the attacker is equal to the difference between the maximal flow on the traffic lane, denoted by $\theta_i$, and the actual traffic flow on that lane, denoted by $f_i$.
 These parameters are particularly chosen as they allow to effectively estimate the attack impact.
 The utility matrix created in our game model is a square matrix of size $D$, which is equal to the total number of segments on the networked intersections.
-Each row corresponds to a defense action that may be adopted by the ATSC algorithm, which in this case represents the lane selected by the traffic controller and whose data is fed as input to the scheduling algorithm to generate the signal timing plan.
-On the other hand, each column corresponds to an attack action, which mainly represents the target traffic lane. \\ The attacker must maximize the attack impact on the decisions of the ATSC algorithm by attempting to corrupt the collection of input traffic data from the lanes as unfavorably as possible.
+Each row corresponds to a defense action that may be adopted by the AMATSC algorithm, which in this case represents the lane selected by the traffic controller and whose data is fed as input to the scheduling algorithm to generate the signal timing plan.
+On the other hand, each column corresponds to an attack action, which mainly represents the target traffic lane. \\ The attacker must maximize the attack impact on the decisions of the AMATSC algorithm by attempting to corrupt the collection of input traffic data from the lanes as unfavorably as possible.
 Thus, the utility matrix $U$ of the attacker, which is used to compute the attacker's payoff over the set of possible strategies, can be defined in terms of the attack impact by: